psevestre/openid-fapi/Financial_API_WD_001.md

 ##Introduction

 Fintech is an area of future economic growth around the world and Fintech organizations need to improve the security of their operations and protect customer data.
-For example, it is a decades-old common practice of aggregation services to use screen scraping as a method to capture data and translate it to another service, such as usernames and passwords.
-This practice creates security gaps which require financial institutions to allow what appears to be an automated attack against their applications and to maintain a whitelist of aggregators.
+It is common practice of aggregation services to use screen scraping as a method to capture data by storing users' passwords.
+This brittle, inefficient, and insecure practice creates security vulnerabilities which require financial institutions to allow what appears to be an automated attack against their applications and to maintain a whitelist of aggregators.
 A new draft standard, proposed by this workgroup would instead utilize an API model with structured data and a token model, such as OAuth [RFC6749, RFC6750].

-The Financial API aims to provide specific implementation guidelines for financial services to adopt for use cases of online banking by developing a REST/JSON data model protected by specified OAuth profile that is secure.
+The Financial API aims to provide specific implementation guidelines for online financial services to adopt by developing a REST/JSON data model protected by a highly secured OAuth profile.

 This document is Part 1 of 5 that specifies the Financial API and it provides a profile of OAuth that is suitable to be used in the access of read-only financial data.
 A higher level of security profile suitable for read and write access APIs are provided in Part 2 and Part 3/4/5 provides the data schema for specific use cases.